erinbest017/COMP4447Hospice/README.md

 ## Description

-In addition to hospice provider count, our data includes key sociodemographic indicators and medical conditions like:
+This project explores disparities in hospice care access across Colorado using a blend of sociodemographic data and Alzheimer’s/dementia prevalence.
+We geospatially map hospice provider density and analyze trends based on:
+- Age distribution
+- Educational attainment
-- Age, education, income, poverty, marital status, and household composition
+- Household and marital composition
-- Alzheimer’s and Dementia prevalence
+- Alzheimer’s and Dementia prevalence in adults aged 65+

 ## Data Sources
 American Community Survey (ACS)